-- Nature of the Clinical Practice (areas of specialty, practice sites, populations served, ambulatory and inpatient expectations, etc.); - Specific expectations and duties of the physician assistant; - Expectations around physician(s) support, supervision, consultation and back up; - Methods and modes of communication, co-management and collaboration; - Specific clinical instances in which the physician assistant should ask for physician back up; - Plan for on-going professional education, skill acquisition, gap analysis and career development; - List of secondary supervisors anticipated to participate in the PA's practice; - Schedule of performance assessments and anticipated modalities by which the practice will be assessed and domains that will be assessed. - Other pertinent elements of collaborative, team-based practice applicable to the specific practice or individual physician and physician assistant.

-9. Availability of the physician supervisor

 - a.
+Nature of the Clinical Practice (areas of specialty, practice sites, populations served, ambulatory and inpatient expectations, etc.); - b.
+Specific expectations and duties of the physician assistant; - c.
+Expectations around physician(s) support, supervision, consultation and back up; - d.
+Methods and modes of communication, co-management and collaboration; - e.
+Specific clinical instances in which the physician assistant should ask for physician back up; - f.
+Plan for on-going professional education, skill acquisition, gap analysis and career development; - g.
+List of secondary supervisors anticipated to participate in the PA's practice; - h.
+Schedule of performance assessments and anticipated modalities by which the practice will be assessed and domains that will be assessed. - i.
+Other pertinent elements of collaborative, team-based practice applicable to the specific practice or individual physician and physician assistant. - 8.
+Availability of the Supervising Physician - a.
 The supervising physician must provide adequate means for communication with the physician assistant. - b.
-If not physically on site with the physician assistant, the primary or secondary physician supervisor must be readily available by telephone, radio, pager, or other telecommunication device.
+If not physically on site with the physician assistant, the primary or secondary supervising physician must be readily available by telephone, radio, pager, or other telecommunication device.

-D. Responsibilities of the Secondary Physician Supervisor
+E. Responsibilities of the Secondary Supervising Physician

-- 1. If a physician who is not the primary physician supervisor consults with a physician assistant regarding a particular patient, the physician is a secondary physician supervisor.
-The physician assistant must document the consultation date and name of all physicians consulted in the patient chart. - 2.
-Responsibility for Actions of a Physician Assistant.
-Such physician supervisor is responsible for any action or omission involving the practice of medicine supervised by the secondary physician supervisor involving the particular patient.
-The Board may take into consideration mitigating circumstances in determining whether sanctions involving the secondary physician supervisor are necessary to protect the public on a case by case basis.
+1. If a physician who is not the primary supervising physician consults with a physician assistant regarding a particular patient, the physician is a secondary supervising physician.
+The physician assistant must document the consultation date and name of all physicians consulted in the patient chart.

+2. Responsibility for Actions of a Physician Assistant.
+Such supervising physician may be responsible for any action or omission involving the practice of medicine supervised by the secondary supervising physician involving the particular patient.
+The Board may take into consideration mitigating circumstances in determining whether sanctions involving the secondary supervising physician are necessary to protect the public on a case by case basis.

-E. Waiver of Provisions of these Rules
+F. Waiver of Provisions of these Rules

-- 1. Criteria for Obtaining Waivers. - Upon a showing of good cause, the Board may permit waivers of ANY provision of these Rules. - b.
-Factors to be considered in granting such waivers include, but are not limited to: whether the physician assistant is located in an underserved or rural area distant from the physician supervisor; the quality of protocols setting out the responsibilities of a physician assistant in the particular practice; any disciplinary history on the part of the physician supervisor or the physician assistant; and whether the physician assistants in question work less than a full schedule. - c.
-It is anticipated that waivers may be granted to permit a physician supervisor to supervise more than four physician assistants provided the Full Time Employee Equivalent is not more than four FTE and the physician is not supervising more than four physician assistants at any one time. - d.
+- 1. Criteria for Obtaining Waivers. - a.
+Upon a showing of good cause, the Board may permit waivers of any provision of these Rules, except waiver of the primary supervision of more than eight physician assistants. - b.
+Factors to be considered in granting such waivers include, but are not limited to: whether the physician assistant is located in an underserved or rural area distant from the supervising physician; the quality of protocols setting out the responsibilities of a physician assistant in the particular practice; any disciplinary history on the part of the supervising physician or the physician assistant; and whether the physician assistants in question work less than a full schedule. - c.
 All such waivers shall be in the sole discretion of the Board.
 All waivers shall be strictly limited to the terms provided by the Board.
 No waivers shall be granted if in conflict with state law. - 2.
 Procedure for Obtaining Waivers. - a.
 Applicants for waivers must submit a written application on forms approved by the Board detailing the basis for the waiver request. - b.
-The written request should address the pertinent factors listed in Section 2(E)(1)(b) of these Rules and include a copy of any written protocols in place for the supervision of physician assistants. - c.
-Upon receipt of the waiver request and documentation, the matter will be considered at the next available Board meeting. - d.
-If a waiver to the four physician assistant limit is granted, the primary supervising physician must submit a revised form in compliance with Section 4 of these Rules containing the names of all physician assistants to be supervised before the waiver shall become effective.
+The written request should address the pertinent factors listed in Section 7.1(E)(1)(b) of these Rules and include a copy of any written protocols in place for the supervision of physician assistants. - c.
+Upon receipt of the waiver request and documentation, the matter will be considered at the next available Board meeting.

-SECTION 3.
-PRESCRIPTION AND DISPENSING OF DRUGS.
+7.2 PRESCRIPTION AND DISPENSING OF DRUGS.